Means of production: Marxism and Marxist theory of class

-These contradictions manifest themselves in the form of class conflicts, which develop to a point where the existing mode of production becomes unsustainable, either collapsing or being overthrown in a social revolution.
-The contradictions are resolved by the emergence of a new mode of production based on a different set of social relations including, most notably, different patterns of ownership for the means of production.
+According to Marx, escalating tension between the upper and lower class is a major consequence of technology decreasing the value of labor force and the contradictory effect an evolving means of production has on established social and economic systems.
+Marx believed increasing inequality between the upper and lower classes acts as a major catalyst of class conflicts, which develop to a point where the existing mode of production inevitably becomes unsustainable, either collapsing or being overthrown in a social revolution, at which point the contradictory relationship between technological advancement and the value of labor force is resolved by the emergence of a new mode of production based on a different set of social relations including, most notably, different patterns of ownership for the means of production.

 Ownership of the means of production and control over the surplus product generated by their operation is the fundamental factor in delineating different modes of production.
 Capitalism is defined as private ownership and control over the means of production, where the surplus product becomes a source of unearned income for its owners.
 Under this system, profit-seeking individuals or organizations undertake a majority of economic activities.
 However, capitalism does not indicate all material means of production are privately owned as partial economies are publicly owned.

-By contrast, socialism is defined as social ownership of the means of production so that the surplus product accrues to society at large.